ContentMine/neuro/README.md

 # neuro
-Neurophysiology, especially voltage traces

-Primarily to scrape images of voltage/current plots and analyze them semantically.
+Neurophysiology, especially voltage traces Primarily to scrape images of voltage/current plots and analyze them semantically.

+The whole project is run as Open NotebookScience https://en.wikipedia.org/wiki/Open_notebook_science and everything should either be in this repo or accessible from it.

+* Raw data will be stored in this repo.
+(Copyrighted material may be omitted).
+* IPython (Jupyter) will be used as the primary recording mechanism
+* analysis software (e.g `diagramanalyzer` will be modified to create log files which will be posted alongside the computed data

 Currently the analysis software is in https://bitbucket.org/petermr/diagramanalyzer/ - see NeuroAnalyzerTest for the latest prototype.